Becoming Louisiana

 Hosted by Friends of the Old State Capitol & Friends of the Louisiana State Archives

-The Friends of the Louisiana State Archives and the Friends of the Old State Capitol are excited to invite you to the next lecture in the Becoming Louisiana series: The Germans, given by Jay Schexnaydre, President of the German-Acadian Coast Historical & Genealogical Society.
+The Friends of the Louisiana State Archives and the Friends of the Old State Capitol are excited to invite you to the next lecture in the Becoming Louisiana series focused on the Acadians, given by Warren Perrin, founder of the Acadian Museum.

 We hope to see you there!
 Free admission.